Molson Coors sales miss on weaker Canada

 "We come away seeing incrementally positive margin news but with added concerns about the company's share trajectory in Canada and the U.S., its two largest markets," said Stifel Nicolaus analyst Mark Swartzberg.

-Molson said net income was $79.4 million, or 44 cents a share in the first quarter, down from $82.6 million, or 44 cents a share, a year earlier.
+Molson said net income was $79.4 million (49.1 million pounds), or 44 cents a share in the first quarter, down from $82.6 million, or 44 cents a share, a year earlier.

 Excluding one-time items, the company earned 47 cents a share, beating analysts' average estimate of 42 cents, according to Thomson Reuters I/B/E/S.